AC34/VSCode-Night-Cruise/README.md

    - Background
      - Deep blue. non-stimulative relaxing color.
    - Accent colors
      - Lighter blue than background.
+Some colors are close to purple.
 #### Editor
    - Backgroud
       - Deeper than UI blue.(easy to distinguish from other UI components)
    - Comment
       - Light gray.
+Not too bright, yet still easy to read.
    - language based keywords
       - Light blue.  language based keywords are always predictable.
       - Orange.
 This alternative color intends to distinguish from the other light blue, while still managint to stay lower than the main gold.